alex0112/jaq/README.md

 > This README is to provide some insight into my thought process for the code contained in this application.

 # Jaq
 Jaq is the beginnings of a small ruby gem that plays a command line game of blackjack.
-I did my best to limit myself to four hours on this project, and so the project is less complete than I would like.
-I emphasized readabilty in the code, and proper abstraction.
+I did my best to limit myself to four hours on this project, and so the end result is less complete than I would like.
+I emphasized readabilty in the code and proper abstraction.
 Initially I followed a Test Driven Development style, but this proved to be time consuming and considering the four hour constraint on the project I chose to forgo that aspect of the program.
 I feel that unit testing is one of my largest strengths as a developer and I can provide other examples of unit tested code I have developed upon request.

 ### Top Level Logic:
 I chose to begin the begin the process by writing out pseudo-ruby of what the main event loop for the game would look like.
 Which can be seen in the top-level module `lib/jaq.rb`: